-- 1. Disconnect the keyboard and mouse from the NUC and plug into the Raspberry PI and login.
-The password is "GolfCart". - 2.
-Open the terminal.
+- Disconnect the keyboard and mouse from the NUC and plug into the Raspberry PI and login.
+The password is "GolfCart". - Open the terminal.
 Type "cd ~/testing\ws" and press enter.
-The terminal will now be in the proper workspace. - 3.
-In that terminal, type "source devel/setup.bash" and press enter.
-This terminal now correctly sourced the workspace. - 4.
-Type "rosrun accel\brake braking\cmd.py" and run.
-The brake will engage and then disengage in a second. - 5.
-In another tab type "source devel/setup.bash" and hit enter.
-Run each of the following commands. - a. sudo chmod 666 /dev/spidev0.0 - b. sudo chmod 666 /dev/spidev0.1 - c. sudo chmod 666 /dev/gpiomem - d. rosrun accel brake accel cmd.py - 6.
+The terminal will now be in the proper workspace. - In that terminal, type "source devel/setup.bash" and press enter.
+This terminal now correctly sourced the workspace. - Type "rosrun accel\brake brakingcmd.py" and run.
+The brake will engage and then disengage in a second. - In another tab type "source devel/setup.bash" and hit enter.
+Run each of the following commands. - a. sudo chmod 666 /dev/spidev0.0 - b. sudo chmod 666 /dev/spidev0.1 - c. sudo chmod 666 /dev/gpiomem - d. rosrun accel\brake rosrun accel\brake accelcmd.py - 6.
 The follower cart is now fully joystick controllable.

-A. If commands are not allowed to be run.
-"Can not connect to localhost error"
+- A. If commands are not allowed to be run.
+"Can not connect to localhost error" - a.

-- a.
 Make sure that the Leader Cart's router is on. - b.
 The NUC and PI should also be connected to the follower carts router by ethernet. - c.
-Turn off WIFI on the NUC and PI, but allow wired connections. - d.
-Ensure a roscore is running on the leader cart.
+Turn off WIFI on the NUC and PI, but allow wired connections. - B. Steering. - a.

-B. Steering.

-- a.
 Ensure white CAN Bus cable is connected to NUC and power light is on. - b.
 Follow Figure 12 to ensure that all wires are correct on the PCB. - c.
-If the steering wheel is locked after code is stopped, unplug CAN Bus cable from NUC.

-C. Braking and Acceleration
+If the steering wheel is locked after code is stopped, unplug CAN Bus cable from NUC. - C. Braking and Acceleration - a.

-- a.
 Ensure PCB shield is securely connected onto Raspberry PI pins. - b.
 Follow Figure 35 to ensure wires are connected correctly.